Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Simulation Study and Analysis of Contraception Use in Kenya

 Posterior inference is approximately Bayesian using TMB, and parameter estimates are computed using posterior medians.
 Table \ref{tab:simStudy} shows that there is less bias in the parameter estimates when using Model-J than Model-S. The difference between the two approaches becomes larger for 4 $\times$ DHS jittering than standard DHS jittering.
 The positional uncertainty in Model-J gives larger $95\%$ credible intervals (CIs) for the parameters compared to the Model-S, and the difference is larger for more jittering.

 Figure \ref{fig:scoreCRPS} shows a minor improvement in relative difference in CRPS for the prediction locations with Model-J compared to Model-S under standard DHS jittering.
 For 4 $\times$ DHS jittering, there is a clear improvement.
 Figure \ref{fig:scoreLog} shows similar behavior for the log-score, but with a less clear difference with $\rho_\mathrm{S} = 340$ km and 4 $\times$ DHS jittering.
-There were only minor differences in the average coverage of the predictive distributions as shown in Table \ref{tab:CoverageTRUE} in the Appendices.
-The simulation study with a Gaussian observation model in Section B in the Appendices leads to similar conclusions, and demonstrates that a nugget variance is overestimated when jittering is not accounted for.
+There were only minor differences in the average coverage of the predictive distributions as shown in Table 3 in the Supplementary Material.
+A corresponding simulation study with a Gaussian observation model in Section 3 in the Supplementary Materials leads to similar conclusions, and demonstrates that a nugget variance is overestimated when jittering is not accounted for.

 We apply the new approach to the contraception use dataset described in Section \ref{sec:dataAndModel}.
 Model-S and Model-J were estimated in 21 seconds and 8 minutes, respectively.
 For the real data analysis we again place a PC prior on the spatial range parameter, setting the median spatial range to $\rho_0 = 160$ km.
 The estimated contraception use probabilities and coefficients of variation for Model-J are shown in Figure \ref{fig:estimates}.
 The map shows contraception use is high in the southwest direction and low in northeast.
-On average CVs are 2.7\% higher for Model-J relative to Model-S and point estimates are nearly indistinguishable; see Section \ref{sec:KDHS2014} of the Appendices for more details and figures for Model-S.
+On average CVs are 2.7\% higher for Model-J relative to Model-S and point estimates are nearly indistinguishable; see Section 5 of the Supplementary Materials for more details and figures for Model-S.